 - Doesn’t care about losing a lot of money

-- Fails or simply move to a new venue
+- Fails or simply moves to a new venue

 - Finds out that someone else did the same

 Joseph Schumpeter describes an entrepreneur as a person willing and able to transform a new idea or innovation into a successful innovation.
 At the same time, he recruited Schumpeter to be a “Creative Destruction Gael” to replace full or partial downstream offers by creating new products and new business models.
 So “Creative Destructive” is largely responsible for long-term economic development.

 For Schumpeter, entrepreneurship did not tolerate capitalist risk.